UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Line 19 imports a html plugin for survey questions.
 Line 20 imports a multiple choice plugin, also for survey purposes.

 We already mentioned the default css _link_ used by sPsych (line 22).
 It's not a Javascript library or plugin, but a place where css styling is defined.
 It's placed _below_ all _standard jsPsych_ plugins, but _before_ our custom template-related scripts.
 The comments should also make this clear.
-So we continue with the 'UiL OTS custom template' imports:
+So, we continue with the 'UiL OTS custom template' imports:

 ```
 ...